Discover a Breakthrough in Cancer Treatment: Is TIL Therapy Right for You?

 -

 The patient receives the TIL infusion through a vein, along with high-dose IL-2 to support the survival and function of the TILs.
-The TILs then travel to the tumor site and begin to attack the tumor cells.
+The TILs then travel to the tumor site and begin attacking tumor cells.

 -